andormade/image-buffer-utils/README.md

 # functional-paint

 This is a JavaScript library for manipulating image buffers with pure functions.
-It doesn't really make sense to use them for this purpose, you probably won't be able to use this library in a performance-critical project.
+It's not the most efficient way of doing this, and you probably won't be able to use this library in a performance-critical project.
+It's just for practicing image processing algorithms and functional programming.

 [npm-svg]: https://img.shields.io/npm/v/functional-paint.svg
 [npm-url]: https://www.npmjs.com/package/functional-paint